Women's empowerment: Economic

 Race has an integral impact on women's empowerment in areas such as employment.
 Employment can help create empowerment for women.
 Many scholars suggest that when we discuss women's empowerment, discussing the different barriers that underprivileged women face, which make it more difficult for them to obtain empowerment in society, is important when examining the impact of race in connection to employment.
 Significantly examining how opportunities are structured by gender, race, and class can transpire social change.
 Work opportunities and the work environment can create empowerment for women.
 Empowerment in the workplace can positively affect job satisfaction and performance, having equality in the workplace can greatly increase the sense of empowerment.

-In the case women have the opportunity to settle for stable jobs, Women of color encounter a lack of equal accessibility and privileges in work settings.
+In the case women have the opportunity to settle for stable jobs, women of color encounter a lack of equal accessibility and privileges in work settings.
 They are faced with more disadvantages in the workplace.
 Patricia Parker argues that African American women's empowerment is their resistance to control, standing up for themselves and not conforming to societal norms and expectations.
 In connection to power, feminist perspectives look at empowerment as a form of resistance within systems of unequal power relations.
 Within the societal setting of race, gender, and class politics, African American women's empowerment in the work environment "can be seen as resistance to attempts to fix meanings of appropriate identity and behavior, where such meanings are interpreted as controlling, exploitative, and otherwise oppressive to African American women."
 When talking about women's empowerment, many scholars suggest examining the social injustices on women in everyday organizational life that are influenced by race, class, and gender.

 Another methodology for women's economic empowerment also includes microcredit.
 Microfinance institutions aim to empower women in their community by giving them access to loans that have low-interest rates without the requirement of collateral.
 More specifically, they(micro-finance institutions) aim to give microcredit to women who want to be entrepreneurs.
 The success and efficiency of microcredit and micro-loans are controversial and constantly debated.
-Some critics claim that microcredit alone doesn't guarantee women have control over the way the loan is used.
-Microfinance institutions don't address cultural barriers that allow men to still control household finances; as a result, microcredit may simply be transferred to the husband.
-Microcredit doesn't relieve women of household obligations, and even if women have credit, they don't have the time to be as active in the market as men.
+Some critics claim that microcredit alone does not guarantee women have control over the way the loan is used.
+Microfinance institutions do not address cultural barriers that allow men to still control household finances; as a result, microcredit may simply be transferred to the husband.
+Microcredit does not relieve women of household obligations, and even if women have credit, they do not have the time to be as active in the market as men.